andyagdw/linkedin_landing_page/README.md

 # LinkedIn landing page clone 💥

 This project is a clone of the LinkedIn landing page built using Django.
-It aims to mimic the look and feel of LinkedIn's homepage, providing a platform to practice and showcase Django development skills 😁.
+It aims to mimic the look and feel of LinkedIn's homepage, providing a platform to practise and showcase my web development skills 😁.

 ## Technologies 💻